cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 The ask query has one use to inform the user if a basic graph pattern has a solution or not.
-No other information than a boolean that indicates existance of a solution is returned.
+No other information than a boolean that indicates existence of a solution is returned.

 In terms of IrishGen, the use of this query form is to ask for a quick indication if the information that a user is looking for exists within